Research Papers

 with Paul Eliason, Jetson Leder-Luis, Ryan McDevitt, and Jimmy Roberts

-Accepted at Journal of Political Economy, Link
+Accepted at Journal of Political Economy, Accepted Version Working Paper Version

 Takeaway: Administrative actions have a much larger impact on health care fraud than targeted criminal and civil enforcement in the context of non-emergent ambulance services for dialysis patients.